-Proxmox is one of the supported compute resource providers for orcharhino.
+Proxmox is one of the compute resource providers supported by orcharhino.
 It is open source software and made for virtualization via KVM hypervisor and LXC containers.
 The following instructions let you attach a running Proxmox installation to orcharhino.

 Viewing a Proxmox Compute Resource¶